 Read on to get a better idea of whether this job is for you:

 1. You Need Interpersonal Skills

 You need great interpersonal skills before you can become a radiographer.
-It’ll be your job to take useful information from collected data and figure out the problem.
-Problem solving skills are a must in this profession.
+It’ll be your job to take useful information from the collected data and figure out the problem.
+Problem-solving skills are a must in this profession.

 2. Developing Your Technical Skills

 Developing your technical skills is all a part of the profession.
 You’ll need to work with an extensive range of equipment, being able to use it safely and confidently.

 Just some of the things you’ll need to be confident with include: